robbrody/Customer-Sales-Project/README.md

 ![Power Query Table](https://github.com/robbrody/Customer-Sales-Project/blob/main/images/Power_query_full.png)

-## Question 1: **What is the age of our customers?**
+## Question 1: **What is the age distribution of our customers?**
 **Skills: PowerPivot & DAX**

-* I created a data model in Power Pivot
+* I created a data model in Power Pivot.
 * I was able to create calculated fields in Power Pivot to use for the pivot tables: such as Customer Count & Transaction Count.
 ``` DAX
   Customer Count:=DISTINCTCOUNT([Customer ID])
 ```
-* I also created a new column [Age Buckets] in Power Pivot and used DAX in order to put the Age of Customers into Buckets for further analysis.
+* I also created a new column [Age Buckets] in Power Pivot using DAX to categorize customers' ages into buckets for further analysis.
 ``` DAX
   =
 SWITCH(